 Anna Rollins is a writer in Huntington, WV.
-She is an award-winning instructor of English, and she directs the Writing Center at Marshall University.
+She is an instructor of English and directs the Writing Center at Marshall University.

-Her creative work has appeared in the New York Times, Slate, Electric Literature, NBCNews, HuffPost, and Insider, among other outlets.
+Her creative work has appeared in the New York Times, Slate, Salon Electric Literature, NBCNews, HuffPost, Newsweek, and Insider, among other outlets.
 Her poetry has been nominated for a Pushcart prize.

 In her scholarly work, she has written on writing center studies and advising at-risk students in higher education.

 A lifelong Appalachian, she lives with her husband, two young sons, and two beagles.

 "Don't Use Lent to Worship At the Altar of Diet Culture" on NBCNews